-The 2020 session of the Economic and Social Council began on 25 July 2019 and will conclude on 22 July 2020.
-Pursuant to Council decisions 2019/200 A and B, the members of the Bureau of the Council were elected for a term of office beginning on the date of election and expiring when their successors were elected, which was expected to be at the beginning of the 2021 session, namely, 23 July 2020, on the understanding that they remained representatives of a member of the Council.
-The Bureau's main functions are to propose the agenda, draw up a programme of work and organize the session with the support of the Economic and Social Council Servicing Branch.
-More information on the Council is available from the website of the Council (www.un.org/ecosoc/en).
+The 2021 session of the Economic and Social Council runs from 23 July 2020 to 22 July 2021.
+Pursuant to Council decision 2020/200 A, members of the Bureau of the Council were elected for the 2021 session.
+The Bureau's main functions are to organize the work of the session (see resolution 2021/1 on the working arrangements for the 2021 session of the Council), with the support of the Secretariat (Department for General Assembly and Conference Management and Department for Economic and Social Affairs).
+More information on the Council is available from the website of the Council (www.un.org/ecosoc/en) and the e-deleGATE portal.